This tutorial will help you set up and interpret a Partial Least Squares regression in Excel using the XLSTAT software.

-The first table and the corresponding bar chart allow to visualize the quality of the Partial Least Squares regression as a function of the number of components.
+The first table and the corresponding bar chart allow visualizing the quality of the Partial Least Squares regression as a function of the number of components.

 The Q² cumulated index measures the global goodness of fit and the predictive quality of the 96 models.

-The first correlations map allows to visualize on the first two components the correlations between the Xs and the components, and the Ys and the components.
+The first correlations map allows visualizing on the first two components the correlations between the Xs and the components, and the Ys and the components.

 We can see that for some judges displayed at the center of the map, the correlations are low.
 By looking at the corresponding table, we see that for example, the J54 judge is only correlated with the fourth component, that is globally little correlated with the explanatory variables.

-The map that displays the dependent variables on the c vectors, and the explanatory variables on the w* vectors allows to visualize the global relationship between the variables.
+The map that displays the dependent variables on the c vectors and the explanatory variables on the w* vectors allows visualizing the global relationship between the variables.
 The w* are related to the weights of the variables in the models.

 If one projects an explanatory variable on the vector of a dependent variable (the vectors are displayed only if there are less than 50 dependent variables) we have an idea of the influence of the explanatory variable in the modeling of the dependent variable.

-The coordinates of the orange juices in the space of the t coordinates are available in a table and displayed on a map.
+The coordinates of the orange juices in the space of the t coordinates are available on a table and displayed on a map.
 We notice that the products are well distinguished.

-A new correlations map allows to superimpose the products on the previous correlations map.
-In the legend we replaced "Obs" by "Juices", by modidying the series name in the Excel toolbar, after we selected the series by clicking on one of the points.
+A new correlations map allows superimposing the products on the previous correlations map.
+In the legend, we replaced "Obs" by "Juices", by modifying the series name in the Excel toolbar, after we selected the series by clicking on one of the points.
 As almost always with XLSTAT, the charts are Excel charts and can easily be modified.

 Two tables giving results for the u and u~ components are then displayed.
-A chart allows to visualize the observations (in our case the juices) in the space of the u~.
+A chart allows visualizing the observations (in our case the juices) in the space of the u~.

-The following tables allow to visualize for each dependent variable the Q² et cumulated Q² indexes as a function of the number of components.
+The following tables allow visualizing for each dependent variable the Q² et cumulated Q² indexes as a function of the number of components.
 We notice that for several variables, the maximum of the cumulated Q² is obtained for one or two components only (for example J5, J6, J7).